Medically reviewed by Drugs.com. Last updated on Oct 21, 2020.

 Trachoma (truh-KOH-muh) is a bacterial infection that affects your eyes.
-It's contagious, spreading through contact with the eyes, eyelids, and nose or throat secretions of infected people.
+It's caused by the bacterium Chlamydia trachomatis.
+Trachoma is contagious, spreading through contact with the eyes, eyelids, and nose or throat secretions of infected people.
 It can also be passed on by handling infected items, such as handkerchiefs.

 At first, trachoma may cause mild itching and irritation of your eyes and eyelids.
 Then you may notice swollen eyelids and pus draining from the eyes.
 Untreated trachoma can lead to blindness.

 Trachoma is the leading preventable cause of blindness worldwide.
 Most trachoma cases occur in poor areas of Africa, where 85% of people with active disease reside.
 In areas where trachoma is prevalent, infection rates among children under 5 can be 60% or more.

 Signs and symptoms of trachoma usually affect both eyes and may include: